-In our recreational therapy program, we use local visits, planned social activities, and your hobbies as a way of addressing your psychological and physical health.
-This means using physical activities like sports, dance, yoga, and Tai Chi, as well as arts and crafts projects and structured community outings as a therapeutic tool.
-Recreational therapy allows you to have authentic social interaction while learning things, developing skills, reducing stress, and exercising.
-All of these things aid in supporting your long-term recovery.
+This can consist of local visits, planned social activities, and hobbies to support your psychological and physical health.
+Activities like sports, dance, yoga, Tai Chi, arts and crafts projects, and structured community outings are therapeutic tools.
+Recreational therapy allows for authentic social interaction while learning, developing skills, reducing stress, and exercising, all of which can support your long-term recovery.

-Expressive therapy is one of the addiction therapy programs that aim to help you better express yourself.
-Most of our patients have little or no artistic experience.
-But that is not a requirement; making visual art, dancing, writing, performing in dramas, and making music helps you address the emotional issues surrounding addiction.
-Artistic expression also enables you to get in touch with what you feel and express yourself better in general by giving you a creative outlet.
+This type of addiction therapy program aims to help you better express yourself.
+Artistic ability is not a requirement; making visual art, dancing, writing, performing in dramas, and making music enables you to address addiction’s emotional issues.
+Artistic expression also allows you to get in touch with your feelings and express yourself better by giving you a creative outlet.

 Addiction has a long history of straining family relations.
-In our family therapy program, you and your family work with therapists to mend these broken relationships, develop healthy boundaries, and build workable strategies for strengthening the family unit as you move forward.
+In a family therapy program, all members of your family work with therapists to mend these broken relationships, develop healthy boundaries, and build workable strategies for strengthening the family unit as you move forward.

-People battling addiction often also suffer from depression, anxiety, PTSD, and other mental issues that fuel their addiction.
-At the Georgia Addiction Treatment Center, our medical team specializes in treating these co-occurring issues.
+Many people battling addiction often also suffer from depression, anxiety, PTSD, and other mental health issues that fuel their addiction.
+Dual diagnosis treatment includes therapy for these mental health conditions.